RSE-Sheffield/COMCUDA_lab_sheets/lab01 - Introduction to Visual Studio & C Programming.md

 5. We need to make a call to a function declared in a header file `random.h`, include the header file and call `init_random` in the main function.
 6. Write a simple for loop (using the integer `i` as a counter) in the range of 0 and `NUM_VALUES`.
 Within the loop make a call to the function `random_ushort` and save the value in the values array at index `i`.
 Within the loop create a print statement to the console which outputs in a single line the value of `i` and the value you have stored in the array.
 We can use this to debug the output.
 7. The `random_ushort` function contains an implicit cast from `int` to `unsigned short`.
 Modify this so that it uses an explicit cast.
 This won’t change the program but is good practice.
-8. Modify your loop by commenting out the debug statement and summing the value into the variable `sum`.
+8. Modify your loop by commenting out the print statement and summing the value into the variable `sum`.
 Output the sum value after the loop has returned.
 What is the sum?
 It should be `4125024`.
 Add a new local variable `average` using an appropriate data type.
 Calculate and store the average value of the random numbers.
 9. Normalise the random numbers by subtracting the average.
 Calculate the minimum and maximum values.
 A ternary `if` operator

    ```